cartwatson/spotify-analysis-hpc/README.md

 - Use `scripts/build_and_run.sh` to build and run your desired implementation
 - Use `scripts/validation.sh` to validate all implementations produce the same results
-- Use `scripts/visualize.sh` to visualize results of your most recent implementation
+- Use `scripts/visualize.sh` to visualize results of your most recently run implementation
   1. to run this on wsl (ubuntu 20.04) run the following commands `sudo apt install x11-apps libxcb-* libxkb*`
   1. then in powershell run `wsl --update`, `wsl --shutdown`
   1. back in wsl `pip uninstall pyqt5 pyqt5-qt5 pyqt5-sip`